rocky-linux/documentation/docs/labs/systems_administration_I/lab5-networking.md

 - Create virtual network devices
 - Manage network devices and settings on a Linux system using the `iproute2` (`ip`) toolkit
-- Manage network devices and settings on a Linux system using NetworkManage (`nmcli`) toolkit
+- Manage network devices and settings on a Linux system using NetworkManager (`nmcli`) toolkit
 - Troubleshoot common network issues

 Estimated time to complete this lab: 60 minutes